paulhibbitts/published-markdown-files/leap-into-open-publishing-session-guide.md

 ### Your Mission

-**Ready to go further?** Create and host your own Markdown file, then publish it with Docsify-This!
+**Ready to go further?** Create and host your own Markdown file, then publish and style it with Docsify-This!

+### GitHub or Codeberg

 > [!NOTE]
-> This challenge is perfect for after the session, where you move from styling existing Markdown content to creating your own!

-### GitHub or Codeberg
+> Codeberg Pages may experience loading delays due to infrastructure updates.
+GitHub is recommended for best performance.

 #### Step 1: Create a New Repository